exoplatform/cs/patch/CS-4399/readme.txt

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  the advanced search function in Mail is case sensitive.
 The issue requires to change this function to be case insensitive.

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     *  change JCR query.
 Using fn:upper-case() functions to convert keywords to upper case before querying.

-Patch informations:
+Patch information:
 Patch files:
 File CS-4399.patch

 Tests to perform

-Tests performed at DevLevel ?
+Tests performed at DevLevel?
 * Unit Test cases.

 * Sniff test for advanced search function in mail.

-Tests performed at QA/Support Level ?
+Tests performed at QA/Support Level?
 *